How to use Yume Noto V2 Portrait tutorial pages

 3. Copied pages are hard to track

-What happens: you copy templates, but later you cannot find the active filled version.
+What happens: you copy templates, but later finding the active filled version gets hard.

 What to do: bookmark copied pages, write them into Index, or keep one active-pages list for pages you return to often.